-The SimpliPhi Sol-Ark AccESS offers industry leading renewable energy storage technology to provide energy security and power resiliency in a pre-assembled, pre-programmed system that is suitable for installation inside and outside.
-The AccESS serves all of the common residential scale renewable energy applications: Off-Grid and Grid-Tied with Battery Back Up (in both AC Coupled and DC Coupled system configurations), and Self Consumption - with Zero Export and Time Of Use (TOU) arbitrage for utility charge reduction (in DC Coupled system configurations only).
+The SimpliPhi AccESS offers industry leading renewable energy storage technology to provides energy security and power resiliency into a pre-assembled, pre-programmed system that is suitable for installation inside and outside.
+The AccESS serves all of the common residential scale renewable energy applications: Off-Grid, Grid-Tied with Battery Back Up, Self Consumption - with Zero Export and Time Of Use (TOU) arbitrage for utility charge reduction.